-Stockholm Skavsta airport is the forth largest airport in Sweden and the third largest when it comes to international traffic.
+Stockholm Skavsta Airport is located 100 km south of Stockholm – right next to the main E4-highway.
+The airport is the forth largest airport in Sweden and the third largest when it comes to international traffic.
 We offer an effective and efficient airport; the bright modern facilities are capable of dealing with large volumes of passengers.

 Both long term and short term parking and the indoor parking together with drop-off zones are located close to the main terminal.
 Regular airport coach services operate to and from Stockholm, Linköping and Norrköping.
-A rail link (Ostlänken) is planned and will incorporate a station within the airport area.
+A new rail link (Ostlänken) is planned and will incorporate a station within the airport area.

-Stockholm Skavsta provides a unique opportunity for expansion whilst considering the environment.
+Stockholm Skavsta Airport provides a unique opportunity for expansion whilst considering the environment.
 The airport already has land reserves that could accommodate all future development without reaching the environmentally approved ceiling.

 More than 40 companies operate within in our business park, offering great opportunities and expansion possibilities.
 The airport hotel, owned and runned by Connect Hotels, is situated just 100 m from the terminal building.

-The airport is a owned by the Swedish real-estate company Arlandastad Group with 90.1 % of the shares and the municipality of Nyköping owns 9.9 % of the shares.
+The airport is a owned by the Swedish real-estate company, Arlandastad Group, with 90.1 % of the shares and the municipality of Nyköping owns 9.9 % of the shares.

 Short facts about the airport

-27% of Sweden’s population, 2.4 million, live within Stockholm Skavsta’s catchment area (a 100 km radius).
+- 27% of Sweden’s population, 2.4 million, live within Stockholm Skavsta’s catchment area (a 100 km radius).

-Approx. 1,300 persons have their daily work within the airport/business park.
+- Approx. 1,300 persons have their daily work within the airport/business park.

-Approx. 40 companies are established within the business park today.
+- Approx. 40 companies are established within the business park today.

-The airport was once a military airfield (F11).
+- The airport was once a military airfield (F11).
 The airfield was the center of Swedish surveillance flights, but was closed 1980.

-Since 1998, the British company TBI owned and managed seven airports; amongst others Belfast Int., Orlando Sanford Int.
+- Since 1998, the British company TBI owned and managed seven airports; amongst others Belfast Int., Orlando Sanford Int.
 (USA), London Luton Airport and Stockholm Skavsta Airport.
 Early 2005 TBI was acquired by the Spanish ACDL group.
 In 2013 most of the ACDL airport assets were sold to the Canadian pension fund OMERS Strategic Investments.

-In August 2018 the French airport holder VINCI Airports with 46 airports worldwide took over the majority share.
+- In August 2018 the French airport holder VINCI Airports with 46 airports worldwide took over the majority share.

-In may 2022, the Swedish real-estate company Arlandastad Group bought the airport and are now the main owner with 90.1 % of the shares.
+- In May 2022 the Swedish real-estate company Arlandastad Group bought the airport and are now the main owner with 90.1 % of the shares.

 - Nyköping Municipality still has a 9.9 % owner share.